ghc-proposals/ghc-proposals/README.rst

   `type-indexed <https://ghc.haskell.org/trac/ghc/wiki/Typeable>`_
   ``Typeable`` representations)

-How should a proposal look like?
+What should a proposal look like?
 --------------------------------

 Each proposal document must follow the following outline.
 A template is provided in `proposal template <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.rst>`_.